Labeled as a state media outlet, the American NPR leaves Twitter: “Follow us on other social networks”-breakinglatest.news-Breaking Latest News

 by Emanuele Capone

-At the time of writing, the BBC no longer has the disputed label, while NPR does (it’s also in English on Twitter Italia): the US broadcaster announced online its intention to “leave Twitter after being falsely labeled as a state-affiliated media” and that all of its accounts “will no longer be active on Twitter because the platform is taking actions that undermine our credibilityfalsely implying that we are not editorially independent.”
+At the time of writing, the BBC no longer has the disputed label, while NPR does (it’s also in English on Twitter Italia): the US broadcaster announced online its intention to “leave Twitter after being falsely labeled as a state-affiliated media” and that all of its accounts “will no longer be active on Twitter because the platform is taking actions that undermine our credibility, falsely implying that we are not editorially independent.”
+John Lansing, chief executive officer of NPR, explained to employees that “we will not place our journalism on platforms that have demonstrated an interest in undermining our credibility and the public’s understanding of our editorial independence.”

 Obviously, “There are many ways to stay in touch with us and the newsthe musica and the cultural contents of NPR”, wrote the company (on Twitter), pointing out to its followers the direct links of the other social networks where its accounts are present.
 And ways to sign up for one of his newsletterAlso.